 With all the online social networking and other collaborative tools at our fingertips these days, though, there’s no excuse for going it alone.
 It’s never been easier to find a genealogy buddy, communicate in real time, share notes and trees, track sources and tasks, and even work on the same writing project without worrying about who has the master copy.

 But technology alone can’t get the job done.
 Successful collaboration also requires good-old fashioned cooperation, planning, organization, follow-through and occasionally a bit of give-and-take.
 The combination of teamwork plus technology is a recipe for successful tag-team research.
-As a duo who collaborates cross-country to bring you the Genealogy Gems podcast and website, we’re putting our heads together to share six strategies and the best tech tools for family historians to join forces and fell brick walls.
+As a duo who used to collaborate cross-country to bring you the Genealogy Gems podcast and website, we’re putting our heads together to share five strategies and the best tech tools for family historians to join forces and fell brick walls.

 The same strategies that help you find lost relatives can help you find a research pal.
-Start with home sources: do you have a parent, sibling, child, cousin, aunt or uncle, or in-law who would join your ancestral quest?
+Start with home sources: Do you have a parent, sibling, child, cousin, aunt, uncle or in-law who would join your ancestral quest?
 Perhaps you can revive the interest of a relative who researched in the past, or introduce someone new to the joys of genealogy.

 If you don’t find a kindred spirit among immediate family, widen your net.
 Look for others researching your family lines by trolling online trees, message boards and forums, social media communities, queries in genealogy newsletters, lineage society applications, surname files and other paperwork at societies.
 Watch for signs that a potential partner is actively researching—and researching well: When did the person last log in to update his tree?

-1. Type genealogy into the search box at the top, but don’t hit the Return key.
+- Type genealogy into the Facebook search box at the top, but don’t hit the Return key.

-2. At the bottom of the auto-filled results list, click the link to “See more results for genealogy.”
+- At the bottom of the auto-filled results list, click the link to “Search for genealogy.”

-3. Click Groups at the top of the page.
+- Click Groups, on the side of the page.

-4. Learn more about a group by clicking the group name, and then click About on the Group’s page.
+- Learn more about a group by clicking the group name, and then click About on the group’s page.
 If it looks like a good fit, click “Join Group.”

-5. At the bottom of the list of groups, click the down arrow to reveal more results.
+- Go back to your search results and keep scrolling for more options.
 You can get more specific with your search by adding other keywords to the search box such as locations, an ethnicity, a surname, etc. (remember to avoid hitting Return).

 Partnerships work best when you commit to common objectives and a shared plan of action.
 You don’t want to spend 15 hours on someone’s research only to find out they put 15 minutes into yours.
 You don’t want to browse every census page in a county or order an expensive vital record—then learn your buddy just did the same.
 So first, agree on the purposes of your collaboration.
 Here are some examples: